City Guide for: Fuerte Amador, Panama

 Portobelo

-Discover the historic port town of Portobelo, a UNESCO World Heritage site.
-Once a major Spanish trading hub, Portobelo is now a charming town with a rich history and vibrant culture.
-Explore the ruins of the Spanish fortresses, visit the Black Christ Church, and experience the local Afro-Caribbean culture.
+Discover the historic port town of Portobelo, a UNESCO World Heritage site, once a major Spanish trading post.
+Explore the ruins of colonial fortifications, visit the Black Christ Church, and soak up the town's rich history and Afro-Caribbean culture.

 Travel Time